Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Introduction

-\paragraph{Main results.} We list here the main results of our paper: (i) the definition of the uncoiled affine and periodic algebras in~\eqref{eq:odd.quotients}, \eqref{eq:even.quotients.1} and~\eqref{eq:even.quotients.2}; (ii) the proof that these algebras are sandwich cellular in \cref{prop:uaTLupTLSandwichCellular}; (iii) the construction the Wenzl--Jones projectors in \eqref{eq:WJ.upTL} and \eqref{eq:WJ.uaTL}; (iv) the linear relations satisfied by the coefficients arising in the definition of these projectors in \cref{Prop.const.rel}, and (v) the closed forms of the solutions to these relations in \cref{Conj.const.uptla.uptlb,Conj.const.uptl,Conj.const.qatl.qatla.qatlb}.
+We list here the main results of our paper: (i) \cref{def:SandwichCell} of skew sandwich cellular algebras, (ii) the proof that the algebra $\ptl_n(\beta)$ is affine cellular for $n$ odd and skew sandwich cellular for $n$ even in \cref{prop:pTL.skew.sandwich}, (iii)~the definition of the uncoiled affine and periodic algebras in~\eqref{eq:odd.quotients}, \eqref{eq:even.quotients.1} and~\eqref{eq:even.quotients.2}; (iv)~the proof that these algebras are sandwich cellular in \cref{prop:uaTLupTLSandwichCellular}; (v)~the construction of the Wenzl--Jones projectors in \eqref{eq:WJ.upTL} and \eqref{eq:WJ.uaTL}; (vi)~the linear relations satisfied by the coefficients arising in the definition of these projectors in \cref{Prop.const.rel}; (vii)~the closed forms of the solutions to these relations in \cref{Prop.const.uptla.uptlb,Prop.const.uptl,Prop.const.qatl.qatla.qatlb}; and (viii)~the Markov trace of the Wenzl--Jones projectors in \cref{prop:MarkovTrace.FQnr.et.FQn}.